greenpeace/planet4-gpi-export/OCR_webservice/readme_email_to_text.md

 browse the `review_parsed_email_id.php` file on local. here you can check and fix if you found any issue with parsed data by editing database table raws.

-4) Add below code in scapper to consume PHP webservice
+4) Add below code in spider script to consume PHP webservice

 Please replace/comment the code snippet added in step1 with below one -